 Doglsed tours run between November and April and are of moderate level of challenge, suitable for adults and older children (min. age 15) with a general good level of fitness and love of the outdoors.

-The tours are 5 days/4 nights (arrival + departure + 3 days' sledding).
-Tours of 6 days/5 nights may be available during February, please contact us for more details.
+Tours are normally 5 days/4 nights (arrival + departure + 3 days' sledding), with extended tours of 6 days/5 nights also offered on some dates for additional challenge and adventure.

 As with any winter activity in Lapland, for dates up to early April, dog sledding in this region also gives you very good chances to see the spectacular Northern Lights, or Aurora Borealis.
 You will be travelling in areas far away from light pollution and habitation and may have the feeling that the lights are shining just for you!

-The head guide at the kennels is a European Champion and for sled racing and two-time winner of Norway's most prestigious dogsled races.
-Group size is very small, max. just 4 persons plus guide, ensuring a very personal experience deep in the Swedish wilderness.
+The kennel owner is a European Champion for sled racing and two-time winner of Norway's most prestigious dogsled races.

 Dog Sledding and Northern Lights in Vindelfjällen is ideal for those who love remote areas and will enjoy the opportunity to discover the vast mountain plains and wide horizons of western Lapland.